pimlicolabs/pimlico-example/README.md

 For example: `npx hardhat test-paymaster --owner 0x0284EaFa1f47dff44112BDFeBB736B9e85B416c9 --network goerli`

 Similar to the previous test, this command will create a sender if needed.

+### Test factory access storage with minimum stake amount

+To test the factory access storage with a minimum stake amount, use the following command:

+`npx hardhat test-factory-access-storage --network <NETWORK NAME>`

+this command will

+1. create factory that access storage while deploying

+2. stake 1 wei to the entrypoint on behalf of the factory

+3. send 0.1 ether to sender address(for gas fee)

+4. create sender with bundler